InstructorWinegarden/demo/README.md

 # DEMO FOR GIT CENTRALIZED WORKFLOW

-## The best skin care routine in the world
+## The best skin care routine in the galaxy
 1. wash face with damp washcloth
 2. apply cleanser
 3. wash fash again with damp washcloth